-Against mutant strains of COVID, the COVID vaccines authorized for emergency use in the U.S. are effective at limiting the severity of illness in those who do become ill.
+Against mutant strains of COVID, the FDA-approved Pfizer vaccine, Comirnaty, and the COVID vaccines authorized for emergency use in the U.S. are effective at limiting the severity of illness in those who do become ill.
 Therefore, vaccination remains important to limit further spread of the mutant strains and to protect against severe illness.

-While experts learn more about the impact of the variants, it is essential that even individuals who have been fully vaccinated continue using tools available to us to help stop this pandemic, such as:
+While experts learn more about the impact of the variants, it is essential that even individuals who have been fully vaccinated continue using tools available to help stop this pandemic, such as:

 - Washing hands often